Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Titans stats and trends

-- The Titans have covered the spread twice this season when favored by 3 points or more (in three chances).
+- The Titans have been favored by 3 points or more three times this season and have covered the spread in two of them.

-- Tennessee's games this year have hit the over five times in nine opportunities (55.6%).
+- Tennessee's games this year have hit the over on five of nine set point totals (55.6%).

-- Tennessee is 7-1 against the spread and 7-1 overall this season when the team records more than 19.4 points.
+- Tennessee is 7-1 against the spread and 7-1 overall this season when the team puts up more than 19.4 points.

-- Tennessee is 5-1 against the spread and 5-1 overall when the team picks up more than 347.0 yards.
+- Tennessee is 5-1 against the spread and 5-1 overall when the team piles up more than 347.0 yards.

 - The Titans have turned the ball over 12 times this season, one fewer than the Saints have forced (13).